Solartraveler/audiomux/README.md

 ./audiomux-control.py state

-To get all predefined configurations for IR remote control codes and Vcc inputs.
+to get all predefined configurations for IR remote control codes and Vcc inputs.
 The input voltages and internal temperature are printed too.

-A debian package is planned.
+A debian package can be generated.

 ## Compiling and uploading